 Amongst the fisherman’s catch were always large amounts of tuna, mackerel, mullet and anchovies and other seafood like lobsters, shrimp, oysters and scallops of the Black Sea and the Bosphorus.
 Seasonally, of course, other different fish were also catch like shoals of bonito that descended down the Bosphorus once a year.

 Photo Credit Every effort has been made to trace and acknowledge appropriate credit.
-The header image is a miniature of fishermen from a Lectionary, 13th century. © Instituto Ellenico di Studi Bizantini e Postbizantini di Venezia.
-The image of Byzantine fishermen ‘firefishing’ is from the Codex Skylitzes Matritensis, National Library of Madrid, Vitr.
+The header image of Byzantine fishermen ‘firefishing’ is from the Codex Skylitzes Matritensis, National Library of Madrid, Vitr.
 26-2.
-I believe my inclusion of both images may constitute fair use in illustrating Byzantine fishing.
+The image of fishermen using a net is a miniature from a Lectionary, 13th century. © Instituto Ellenico di Studi Bizantini e Postbizantini di Venezia.
+The anglers using a fishing-like pole besides a fishing boats presumably a 12th century miniature from the Monastery of Panteleimon, on Mount Athos.
+I believe my inclusion of all these images may constitute fair use in illustrating ancient Byzantine fishing techniques.